FAQs und Guides

 Can co-owners, licensees or SPC owners request the opt-out?

-Licensees will not be able to request an opt-out.
+Licensees are not able to request an opt-out.
 If you are a licensee, exclusive or otherwise, and have a preference for the opt-out, this should be discussed with the patent owner.
 Licence agreements should also be reviewed for handling of the opt-out.

 Why should I consider the opt-out?